dennislamcv1/IBMGAISWD/README.md

 # IBMGAISWD
-## Generative AI for Software Developers Specialization
+## Generative AI for Software Developers Specialization (3 course series)

 With generative AI, a new technology era has begun.
 Software developers can leverage this revolutionary technology to write high-quality code with fewer bugs, which will increase their overall effectiveness and efficiency and.
 This is making generative AI an essential and must-have skill for software engineers.